Co-Sleeping: What's Best For You and Your Child?

 Deciding where and how your child sleeps is a very personal decision and reflects a family’s beliefs, values, and ideas about child-rearing.
 While many families enjoy sleeping with their baby and safely practice co-sleeping (also known as “shared sleeping” or the “family bed”), it’s important to note that many adult beds and bedding materials are not designed for sharing with an infant.

+While the American Academy of Pediatrics (AAP) does not recommend bed-sharing, the suggestions below provide guidance for increased safety if parents opt to bed-share with their infant.
 If you choose to have your baby near you when you sleep, you might consider using a co-sleeping attachment on your bed or placing a bassinet right next to your bed.
 This will allow you to be close and reduce the risk of SIDS.

 If you prefer to have your baby in bed with you, consider the following guidelines: